withastro/docs/src/pages/en/guides/deploy/aws.md

 5. Enable website hosting for your bucket.
 You can find this setting in the bucket's **Settings > Static website hosting**.
 Set your index document to `index.html` and your error document to `404.html`.
 Finally, you can find your new website URL in the bucket's **Settings > Static website hosting**.

     :::note
-    If you are deploying a single-page application (SPA) set your error document to `index.html`.
+    If you are deploying a single-page application (SPA), set your error document to `index.html`.
     :::

 <!-- Your Astro site is now deployed to AWS.
 If you would like to configure a custom domain name for your site, read the next section [Route 53](#route-53).  -->